violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/on-ramping/index.md

 {% assign x = site.data.social_urls | find: "group", "Tip me" | first %}
 {% assign mintpay = x.items | where: "label", "MintStars" | first %}

-One newer option available specifically for online creators, including adult creators, is *MintPay*, or the "tip" feature available via [MintStars.com](https://mintstars.com/){:target="_blank"}.
+One newer option available specifically for online creators, including adult creators, is *MintPay*, or the "tip" feature available via [MintStars.com (referral link)]({{ site.data.affiliates.mintstars }}){:target="_blank"}.
 If you're familiar with content sites like OnlyFans, you can think of MintStars as a crypto-friendly alternative except, unlike OnlyFans, people who want to send you money don't need to make an account or subscribe to you before tipping you.

+{:.align-center}
+{% include link-as-button.md anchor_text="Join MintStars (via Referral)" url=site.data.affiliates.mintstars target="_blank" %}

 Fans and customers can send you tips using their debit or credit card, and when you receive a tip on MintStars it arrives instantaneously to your MintPay balance.
 You can then withdraw that balance to either a traditional bank account, or a cryptocurrency wallet that supports the token MintStars pays out in.
 At the time of this writing, you can only withdraw USDC (on the Polygon network) when choosing the crypto withdrawal option.